 Tour the Christiansborg Palace

-A short walk from City Hall Square and a hope across a little canal and you’re in the grounds of the Christiansborg Palace.
+A short walk from City Hall Square and a hop across a little canal and you’re in the grounds of the Christiansborg Palace.
 This colossal building not only packs a lot of history and grandeur, but also quite a bit of modern importance.
 After all, the palace hosts the National Parliament, Supreme Court and other government and royal institutions.

 Its history is just as impressive, with the first castle built here in the 12th century.
 While it is possible to tour parts of the palace, with a half day trip you really only have time to enter through its stately gates into the central courtyard and admire the palace’s elegance.